Key Stage 3 curriculum

 Those who do not follow the correct dress code will be sent home after a telephone call has been made to a parent/carer.

-High rates of attendance are central to the core mission of achieving high standards and maximizing student outcomes.
+High rates of attendance are central to the core mission of achieving high standards and maximising student outcomes.
 Attendance is a key variable in securing the high standards that Studio West aspires to.